 Authentic Navajo rugs, of course, are famous for being woven from the painstaking labor of sheering the wool of a sheep, cleaning, carding the wool, dyeing, and spinning it into thread.
 The dyes must sometimes be collected from far-away places, making the process even more involved.
 Looms must be made, as well as the tools for the weaving.

-Navajo rugs are highly abstract; designs convey ideas through symbols and lines, as well as colors.
-Skilled weavers know the different styles based upon regional designs, and can create unique rugs that stay true to the original ideas.
+Navajo rugs are highly abstract; designs convey ideas through patterns and shapes, as well as colors.
+Skilled weavers know the different styles based upon regional designs, and can create unique rugs that stay true to the style.

 Original post date: .